 For all of these reasons, a good customer relationship management (CRM) system can be a game-changer for nonprofits.
 As the name implies, CRM software can help any type of organization better manage its relationships with its patrons.
 Many systems also offer features to help streamline workflows and improve efficiency.

 However, it’s important to keep in mind that not all CRMs are suitable for the unique needs of the nonprofit industry.
-If you’re seeking a CRM for your nonprofit, here are some key features to look for.
+If you’re seeking CRM software for your nonprofit, here are some key features to look for.

-1. Ability to Cultivate Donor Relationships
+1. Ability to cultivate donor relationships

 Obviously, the best nonprofit CRMs will actively help organizations cultivate donor relationships.
 Not only should the CRM track offline and online donations, but it should keep track of attendance at events, phone conversations, and other points of contact.
 The ability to schedule tasks also ensures that follow-ups occur in a timely manner.